oddluck/limnoria-plugins/README.md

 `ignoredDomainPattern` - ignore domains matching this pattern.
 Default value: `""`

+`whitelistDomainPattern` - ignore any link without a domain matching this pattern.
+Default value: `""`

 ### Tip ###

 You can ignore domains that you know aren't websites.
 This prevents a request from being made at all.